TacoDark/LMHWebsite/README.md

 # LMHWebsite
-Website for a Discord modding server.
+Website for a Discord VR Modding Server.

 ## About